dinhanhthi/dinhanhthi.com/_posts/mooc/2020-04-26-deeplearning-ai-course-2.md

 - It's faster than Gradient Descent!
 - **Why**: when we use mini-batch, there are oscillation, momentum helps use reduce this.
-- **One sentence**: compute the exponential weighted average of your gradient $\Rightarrow$ use that gradient to update your weights instead.
+- **One sentence**: compute the exponential weighted average of your gradient ⇒ use that gradient to update your weights instead.
 - **Idea**: Momentum takes into account the past gradients to smooth out the update.
 We will store the 'direction' of the previous gradients in the variable $v$ .
 Formally, this will be the exponentially weighted average of the gradient on previous steps.
 - **Intuition**: You can also think of $v$ as the "velocity" of a ball rolling downhill, building up speed (and momentum) according to the direction of the gradient/slope of the hill.
   - $dW, db$ like "acceleration".